azad12614/Ladder/frontend/README.md

 1. **Main Admin Login**

 - Logs in directly with credentials (pre-saved in DB).
-- Login, approve/deny admins, manage problems, approve deletions
+- Manage admins and problems, approve or deny requests and deletions

 2. **New Admin Request**